AhmedMohsen600/to-do-list/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 The Meal <a name="about-project"></a>
+# 📖 to-do0list <a name="about-project"></a>

-> In this project, a website for Meals is being build.
-The external API used for showing Meals and its details is [MealsDB API](https://www.themealdb.com/api.php).
-The webapp have 2 user interfaces.
+> In this project, a website for to do list is being build.
+The webapp have 1 user interface.

-- A home page showing a list of meals items that you can "like."
+- A home page showing a list of todos that you can mark it as it done or not done yet
-- A popup window with more data about the meal that you can use to comment on it.

 ## 🛠 Built With <a name="built-with"></a>